Congress Candidates List for Karnataka Assembly Elections 2018

-Indian National Congress, the grand old party of Indian politics, has begun the process of selections of candidate ahead of 2108 Karnataka Assembly elections.
-The party has invited applications from all the 224 assembly constituencies.
+Indian National Congress, the grand old party of Indian politics, has begun the selection process of candidates ahead of 2108 Karnataka Assembly elections.
+The party has invited applications from all 224 assembly constituencies.

-BJP is likely to release the list the end of March or in the first week of April.
+BJP is likely to release the list at the end of March or in the first week of April.

-Meanwhile, Congress has assured ticket to 123 sitting MLAs, 7 rebel leaders who quit JD (S), former BJP leader Anand Singh, Kudligi Nagendra and Bidar South MLA Ashok Kheny.
-Consultations are underway to finalize candidates for91 assembly constituencies.
+Meanwhile, Congress has assured ticket to 123 sitting MLAs, 7 rebel leaders who quit JD (S), former BJP leaders Anand Singh, Kudligi Nagendra and Bidar South MLA Ashok Kheny.
+Consultations are underway to finalize candidates for 91 assembly constituencies.
 The final list is likely to be released in April last week.

-The party has to finalize the names of candidates for 91 constituencies.
 AICC General Secretary Madhusudan Mistry heads the screening committee.
 Lok Sabha members Tamradhwaj Sahu and Gaurav Gogoi are among the other members.
-Based on recommendations of the panel KPC and AICC leaders will finalise the candidates.
+Based on recommendations of the panel KPCC and AICC leaders will finalise the candidates.

 OneIndia News